MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 ### Rule evaluation behavior

 This setting determines the order in which the rules will be evaluated for your assessment.
-All fraud assessment templates default to "Run all matching rules until a decision is made", which allows multiple rules to be evaluated for a single transaction until a decision (Approve, Reject, Review) is made.
+All fraud assessment templates default to "_Run all matching rules until a decision is made_", which allows multiple rules to be evaluated for a single transaction until a decision (Approve, Reject, Review) is made.
 See [Rule evaluation behavior](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/rules#rule-evaluation-behavior) for more details.

 ### Additional features